postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/postman-account.md

 ![Trouble Signing In](https://assets.postman.com/postman-docs/trouble-signing-in.jpg)

 Postman will send you an email with instructions for recovering access to your account.

+> If you still have trouble logging into your Postman account please [contact support](https://support.getpostman.com/).

 ## Next steps